 - Of note are the villagers in Atlantis who capture Ronon to hand him off to the Wraith, hoping that the Wraith would let them be.
 Needless to say, they were all slaughtered for their trouble.
 Slightly justified in that Ronon inadvertently brought the Wraith to their village during his time as a Runner.

 - The first track of The Protomen's first eponymous album describes Protoman fighting for humanity, with the oppressed citizens rallying behind him.
 Until Protoman begins to be overcome, at which point none of the people come to his aide at the risk of their own lives.
-Light gives a What the Hell, Townspeople? summation to Megaman about it, but he doesn't take the lesson and goes off to fight.
-The entire fifth track is one long track dedicated to the still alive Protoman giving an increasingly cynical What the Hell, Townspeople?.
+Light tells Megaman about it, but he doesn't take the lesson and goes off to fight.
+The entire fifth track is one long track dedicated to the still alive Protoman giving an increasingly cynical calling out.
 And they prove him right.

 Act II elaborates: Years ago, Dr. Light was framed for the murder of his girlfriend, Emily Stanton, by Dr. Wily.
 The townspeople believe Wily, and when Light is eventually found innocent, they see it as their justice system being corrupt and attempt to lynch him.
 Wily even lampshades this, mentioning that all he had to do was point a finger at Light to get the people to turn on him.